charlesRmajor/base-expo-native-project/README.md

 Betterment Labs's starter project with expo / native dual development

 # Version Info
+This was built with
+* Expo:
+* React-Native:
+* React:

+Note: When updating these essential packages for Betterment Labs projects, this base project should be updated & then the project code should be copied into the new base project.
+This should just be files in src/ and the app.json.* files (unless you have modified other files, in which case you are on your own).

+## Updates to this Base Project
+If you find yourself wanting to change any files outside of src/ or the app.json.* files, ask yourself if you **REALLY** need to.
+If you do, it's likely something that should be changed about this base project — please put in a pull request for the change, or open an issue, or send me a note about the change.

 # How To Use This File
 * Note: First follow "Project Setup Instructions" below.